vickyru/shoping-cart/README.md

 ```

 ## Report
-Extent report is getting generated in build folders
+Extent report is getting generated in build folder